-- 1. If want to see the Issue Clipboard panel, you can open it clicking the Clipboard icon \Box 3.
+- 1. If want to see the Issue Clipboard panel, you can open it clicking the Clipboard icon 13.
 However, this is not necessary to use the Cut/Paste function. - 2.
 In the structure select the issue after which the issues from the clipboard should be placed. - 3.
-Either click Paste button on the toolbar (or press Ctrl+v or Command+v) to place the issues after the selected issue at the same indentation level, or press Ctrl+Shift+v (or Command+Shift+v on Mac) to place the issues under the selected issue (as the children). - If the cut issue contains sub-issues, these sub-issues are pasted with their parent. - After Paste the clipboard is cleared.
+Either click Paste button on the toolbar (or press Ctrl+v or Command+v) to place the issues after the selected issue at the same indentation level, or press Ctrl+Shift+v (or Command+Shift+v on Mac) to place the issues under the selected issue (as the children). - If the cut issue contains sub-issues, these sub-issues are pasted with their parent. - After Paste the clipboard is cleared. - The Paste operation can be undone (see page 64).